dogweather/non_empty_array/README.md

 into the type system, letting Ruby check and prevent misuse.
 I.e., this class is designed so that it's impossible for it to be empty.
 It has "made illegal states unrepresentable".

-And it has accessors like `#last` which always returns an element - it can never fail:
+And it has accessors like `#first` and `#last` which always returns an element - they can never fail:

 ```ruby
 require 'non_empty_array'